ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 `__init__.py` file tells Python that the directory content should be treated as module, but then the file needs to contain code to do two things:

-1. The `__init__.py` file needs to register the JSONSchema file for the module.
-The {meth}`~virtual_rainforest.core.config.register_schema` function takes a module name and the path to the schema file and then, after checking the file can be loaded and is valid, adds the schema to the schema registry {data}`~virtual_rainforest.core.config.SCHEMA_REGISTRY`.

 1. It also needs to import the main BaseModel subclass.
 So for example, it should import `FreshwaterModel` from the `virtual_rainforest.models.freshwater.freshwater_model` module.
 This gives a shorter reference for a commonly used object (`virtual_rainforest.models.freshwater.FreshwaterModel`) but it also means that the BaseModel class is always imported when the model module (`virtual_rainforest.models.freshwater`) is imported.
-This is used when the package is loaded to automatically discover all the BaseModel classes and register them.

-    The class is not going to actually be used within the file, so needs `#noqa: 401` to suppress a `flake8` error.
+    When the package is loaded, all of the submodules `virtual_rainforest.models` are loaded.
+This automatically triggers the registration of each model class in the {data}`~virtual_rainforest.core.base_model.MODEL_REGISTRY`, under the
+    {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute for the class.

+1. The `__init__.py` file also needs to register the JSONSchema file for the module.
+The {meth}`~virtual_rainforest.core.config.register_schema` function checks the schema file can be loaded and is valid JSONSchema, and then adds the schema to the {data}`~virtual_rainforest.core.config.SCHEMA_REGISTRY`.
+The schema must also be registered under the {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute: it is simplest to do this by using the imported class attribute directly!

 The resulting `__init__.py` file should then look something like this: